Rebecca Barclay photo by Tania Anderson

 all party, dance

-Rebecca BArclay Tadhg Morris playing Canaday Day
+Rebecca Barclay Tadhg Morris playing Canaday Day

 duo Rebecca Barclay and Taighg O' Muiris